fmay/cc-html-intro-2-more-html-css/annotations.md

 ```

 ##Bold, Italic & Emphasized Text
-There are different ways to render bold text, all of which we have used in this example
+There are different ways to render text, all of which we have used in this example

 - The <b> tag is one standard way and simply bolds the text
 - The <strong> tag is another.
 This renders as bold but it is extremely useful for blind people as it also instructs their screen readers to change the way the text is actually spoken (it alters the tone).